Operations Research Theory is a specialization of the Econometrics and Operations Research master's program.

 Thesis (18 EC): work on a challenging research question under the supervision of one of our staff members.
 If you belong to the very best students of the Operations Research Theory specialization, and you have the creative talents to do research, you may like to do a PhD with us or at any other university in the world.

-The one-year master allows the student to attain a double degree by combining it with the second year of another tightly related two-year master's programme, such as Applied Mathematics, Computer Science, Industrial Engineering or Business Analytics.
+The one-year master allows the student to attain a double degree by combining it with the second year of another tightly related two-year master's program, such as Applied Mathematics, Computer Science, Industrial Engineering or Business Analytics.

 Your theoretical knowledge, conceptual understanding and creative insight, all tested and expanded in this specialization, will be highly valued by business and industry.
 Our alumni have leading positions in the companies where they work.
-This is thanks to their analytical excellence strengthened by the mathematical approach to problems in our Econometrics and Operations Research programme.
+This is thanks to their analytical excellence strengthened by the mathematical approach to problems in our Econometrics and Operations Research program.
 Many of our best master’s students went on to study for a PhD with us or at universities in other parts of the world.

 During your studies, there are plenty of social activities organized by our student association, so that you get to know your future colleagues.
 After completion of your master's, you will be part of our thriving alumni community.